RISK-MGMT/platform/CONTRIBUTING.md

 - Avoid storing sensitive information, such as passwords, in plain text.
 Use secure storage mechanisms.
 - Run SAST tools like **bandit** on the code to detect common security issues.
+- Scan your code for accidently included secrets.

 ### Performance